magnesj/ResInsight/docs/Completions.md

 - **Sensitivity Scale Factors** -- Each of the properties are scaled by the scaling factor.
 When used interactively, the **Apply** button must be pressed to apply the scaling factors.
 These scaling factors are also available from command file scripting
   - **Height, Width** -- Scales the height or the _*Halflength*_ of the fracture template
   - **D-factor** -- Scales the none-darcy flow factor
-  - **Conductivity** -- Scales the condictivity in the fracture directly
+  - **Conductivity** -- Scales the conductivity in the fracture directly

 #### Non-Darcy Flow

 ![]({{ site.baseurl }}/images/FractureNonDarcyFlow.png)

 Non-Darcy Flow is used to improve the computation of connection factors for cells penetrated by well pipes.
-A precomputed D-factor can be set using **User Defined D-factor**.
+A pre-computed D-factor can be set using **User Defined D-factor**.
 Selecting the option **Compute D-factor** displays the following set of properties:
   - **Inertial Coefficient** -- Beta-factor in Forcheimer units
   - **Effective Permeability**
     - **User Defined** -- Defines the permeability *Ke* in milliDarcy in the property **Effective Permeability**